wjsutton/ironviz_2020_gallery/README.md

 close(footer_file)
 ```

-To test the gallery page you can open the html file in a Chrome web browser, or by using the Live Server extension from VS Code and done!
+To test the gallery page you can open the HTML file in a Chrome web browser, or by using the Live Server extension from VS Code and done!

 ![](ironviz_gallery_image.PNG)